Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Abstract

 \section{Abstract}

-Despite current advances in deep learning, domain shift remains a common problem in medical imaging settings.
-Recent findings on natural images suggest that deep neural models can show a textural bias when carrying out image classification tasks, which goes against the common understanding of convolutional neural networks (CNNs) recognising objects through increasingly complex representations of shape.
-This study draws inspiration from recent findings on natural images and aims to investigate ways in which addressing the textural bias phenomenon could be used to bring up the robustness and transferability of deep segmentation models when applied to three-dimensional (3D) medical data.
-To achieve this, publicly available MRI scans from the Developing Human Connectome Project are used to investigate ways in which simulating textural noise can help train robust models in a complex segmentation task.
-Our findings illustrate how applying specific types of textural filters prior to training the models can increase their ability to segment scans corrupted by previously unseen noise.
+Despite advances in deep learning, robustness under domain shift remains a major bottleneck in medical imaging settings.
+Findings on natural images suggest that deep neural models can show a strong textural bias when carrying out image classification tasks.
+In this thorough empirical study, we draw inspiration from findings on natural images and investigate ways in which addressing the textural bias phenomenon could bring up the robustness of deep segmentation models when applied to three-dimensional (3D) medical data.
+To achieve this, publicly available MRI scans from the Developing Human Connectome Project are used to study ways in which simulating textural noise can help train robust models in a complex semantic segmentation task.
+We contribute an extensive empirical investigation consisting of 176 experiments and illustrate how applying specific types of simulated textural noise prior to training can lead to \textit{texture invariant} models, resulting in improved robustness when segmenting scans corrupted by previously unseen noise types and levels.